Best AI Readiness Assessment Tools for Consulting Firms (2026)

 The Thing That Actually Matters

-The consultants I see closing AI transformation work at a consistent rate share one trait: they don't just diagnose, they deliver.
+The firms I see closing AI advisory work at a consistent rate share one trait: they don't just diagnose, they deliver, and they deliver as a team.
 The assessment is the beginning of the conversation, not the end.
 The deliverable is what carries the engagement forward.
+The methodology is what lets associates run the front half without the lead consultant being the bottleneck on every engagement.

-If you want to see how Audity approaches that full picture, the demo library is the fastest way to get a feel for it without sitting through a 45-minute call.
+If you want to see how Audity approaches that full picture inside a boutique firm, the demo library is the fastest way to get a feel for it.

 Frequently Asked Questions